Skip to Content

 1. Refer to UPPS No. 05.02.02, Texas State Purchasing Policy, for purchasing guidelines.

-2. Refer to UPPS No. 03.04.01, Contracted Services, Including Consultants, Speakers, and Other Services, for general guidelines in obtaining the services of consultants or lecturers.
+2. Refer to UPPS No. 03.04.10, Contracts and Agreements, for general guidelines in obtaining the services of consultants or lecturers.

-3. Procurement Cards (P-Cards) – The use of P-cards is for incidental supply purchases only.
-The amount budgeted for supplies and materials in the sponsor-approved budget will determine the limits established on the P-cards.
-Refer to university P-card policies and procedures, available online.
+3. Procurement Cards (P-Cards) – The use of P-Cards is for incidental supply purchases only.
+Declining cards (D-Cards) are an option where PIs preload the card with funding to spend and can also be used for research purchases such as human subjects’ incentives (see UPPS No. 02.02.06, Research Cash Advances).
+The amount budgeted for supplies and materials in the sponsor-approved budget will determine the limits established on the P-Cards.
+Refer to university P-Card policies and procedures, available online.

-4. Contracts for the purchase of goods or services are to be processed in accordance with UPPS No. 03.04.04, Processing, Approving, and Executing Contracts, Purchases, and Agreements, and UPPS No. 03.04.02, Contracting Authority.
+4. Contracts for the purchase of goods or services are to be processed in accordance with UPPS No. 03.04.10, Contracts and Agreements, and UPPS No. 03.04.02, Contracting Authority.

-5. Interagency cooperation contracts for the purchase of goods or services from another state agency are to be processed in accordance with UPPS No. 03.04.07, Interagency or Interlocal Cooperation Contracts or Agreements.
+5. Interagency cooperation contracts for the purchase of goods or services from another state agency are to be processed in accordance with UPPS No. 03.04.10, Contracts and Agreements.

 6. The establishment of off-campus leases for space are to be in accordance with UPPS No. 08.01.16, Facilities Leases.